Flatiron's Guide to Cote Rotie

 This, I think, is the whole key to understanding why Cote Rotie has become so successful.
 American taste, and maybe even global taste, has veered away from the “Parker palate” to a taste for elegance.
 Cote Rotie, situated in the perfect place to produce elegant Syrah, has reaped the benefits.

-So Gentaz takes us into Cote Rotie’s golden age – maybe even more golden than the Northern Rhone’s as a whole.
+So Gentaz takes us into Cote Rotie’s golden age – too golden for many pocket books, you might think.
 Fortunately, you don’t have to fork over $2,000 for admission.
 Plenty of producers are making wines today that echo the magic that Gentaz was able to conjure.
 I will profile some favorites a bit later.

 Soils: Granite, of course, but What Else?

 In your first lesson on Cote Rotie, you usually hear that it is all about Cote Brune and Cote Blonde.
-But look at a vineyard map of Cote Rotie, and you’ll see that these sites only comprise a tiny amount of vineyard land in the middle of the AOC.
+These terms are sometimes used loosely to refer to entire slopes, each consisting of many different vineyards.
+But look at a vineyard map of Cote Rotie, and you’ll see that they are actually the names of specific sites, and that these sites comprise only a tiny amount of vineyard land in the middle of the AOC.

 But the two sites – aside from being among the very best -- do stand at a crucial dividing point.
 Master this, and you unlock the key to understanding Cote Rotie’s soils.